CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

----
-lab:
-    title: 'Combine query results with set operators'
-    module: 'Additional exercises'
----
-# Combine query results with set operators
+# Lab 07: Combine query results with set operators
+### Estimated Duration: 30 minutes
 In this lab, you will use set operators to retrieve results from the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Write a query that uses the UNION operator
+- Task 2: Write a query that uses the INTERSECT operator
+- Task 3: Write a query that uses the EXCEPT operator
+- Task 4: Write a query that uses the CROSS APPLY operator

-## Write a query that uses the UNION operator
+## Task 1: Write a query that uses the UNION operator

 The UNION operator enables you to combine the results from multiple queries into a single result set.